-Traditionally, the presence of perineural invasion (neurotropism) is an important predictor of poor prognosis in head and neck cancer of virtually all sites.27 The presence of perineural invasion

-(neurotropism) in the primary cancer is associated with poor local disease control and regional control, as well as being associated with metastasis to regional lymph nodes.27 Further, perineural invasion is associated with decrease in disease-specific survival and overall survival.27 There is conflicting data relative to an association between the presence of perineural invasion and the development of distant metastasis, with some studies showing an increased association with distant metastasis, while other studies showing no correlation with distant metastasis.27 The relationship between perineural invasion and prognosis is independent of nerve diameter.28 Additionally, emerging evidence suggests that extratumoral perineural invasion may be more prognostically relevant.29 Although perineural invasion includes nerves of all sizes including small peripheral nerves (ie, less than 1 mm in diameter).
+Traditionally, the presence of perineural invasion (neurotropism) is an important predictor of poor prognosis in head and neck cancer of virtually all sites.
+The presence of perineural invasion (neurotropism) in the primary cancer is associated with poor local disease control and regional control, as well as being associated with metastasis to regional lymph nodes.
+Further, perineural invasion is associated with decrease in disease-specific survival and overall survival.
+There is conflicting data relative to an association between the presence of perineural invasion and the development of distant metastasis, with some studies showing an increased association with distant metastasis, while other studies showing no correlation with distant metastasis.
+The relationship between perineural invasion and prognosis is independent of nerve diameter.
+Additionally, emerging evidence suggests that extratumoral perineural invasion may be more prognostically relevant.
+Although perineural invasion of small unnamed nerves may not produce clinical symptoms, the reporting of perineural invasion includes nerves of all sizes including small peripheral nerves (ie, less than 1 mm in diameter).
 Aside from the impact on prognosis, the presence of perineural invasion also guides therapy.
-Concurrent adjuvant chemoradiation therapy has been shown to improve outcomes in patients with perineural invasion (as well as in patients with extranodal extension and bone invasion).^{30,31} Given the significance relative to prognosis and treatment, perineural invasion is a required data element in the reporting of head and neck cancers.
+Concurrent adjuvant chemoradiation therapy has been shown to improve outcomes in patients with perineural invasion (as well as in patients with extranodal extension and bone invasion).
+Given the significance relative to prognosis and treatment, perineural invasion is a required data element in the reporting of head and neck cancers.